17tayyy/s3cret/README.md

 ## Description
 This is a Python code obfuscator and encryptor that allows obfuscating variables and functions in a Python script before encrypting it using a hidden XOR key.
-This tool makes able to bypass windows defender

 ---